18. Hapless Visitors

 An old-fashioned tussore silk suit

-Bulgakov describes an elderly man в чесунчовом старинном костюме - "in an old-fashioned tussore silk suit". Чесуча is tussore silk.
+Bulgakov describes an elderly man в чесунчовом старинном костюме [v chessunchovom starinnom kostumye] or in an old-fashioned tussore silk suit. Чесуча [chesucha] is tussore silk.
 It’s a brownish kind of wild silk, produced by the caterpillar of the tussah butterfly, which is found in China.

 The Dutch translators don’t talk about tussore silk, they mention shantung silk.
-Shangtung is the name given to a rough silk tissue produced in the province of Shan-tung or Shandong - 山东 in Chinese.
-Shantung is considered as the province where pottery-making, porcelain and silk originated.
+Shangtung is the name given to a rough silk tissue produced in the province of 山东 [Shan-tung] or Shandong.
+Shandong is considered as the province where pottery-making, porcelain and silk originated.
 Are the Dutch translators mistaken than?
 Well, not quite.
-Tissues made from tussore silk are honan and - yes - shantung.
+The tissues which are made from tussore silk are honan and shantung.

 Andrei Fokich Sokov